 What’s not to like about this delightfully light, fluffy and moist coconut cake.
 It’s full of flavour and as pretty as a picture.
 And seriously this easy coconut lemon and ginger cake is quick to make with a few simple steps.

 To eat cake round the table, spill crumbs and words and laugh.
-Yes right now we do need cake and I make no calorific apologies.
+Yes right now we do need cake and I make no calorific apologies for this delicious coconut lemon and ginger cake.

 I just had a bit of this and a little of that.
 Did I have enough of anything to pull off a sweet treat for tea time.